Ninjadude01/Ninjaboard65/README.md

 # Ninjaboard65

 The Ninjaboard65 is a 65% custom keyboard with a knob!
 Features include hot-swappable gateron yellow switches, pbt double-shot keycaps, and 3d printed case + plate.
-It uses qmk firmware, which is fully customizable so you can assign each key whatever you want.
-I decided to build this project as I love hardware, and am familiar with the basics.
+It uses qmk firmware, which is fully customizable so you can assign each key to whatever function you want.
+I decided to build this project as I love hardware and am already familiar with the basics.
 I wanted a project that would challenge me, which is why I decided to make my own keyboard.

 # Zine
 ![pic](Ninjaboard65-Fallout-Zine.png)